The importance of recognition in wellbeing at work

 Potential consequences of recognition

-Now, it’s crucial to ensure that the offer matches the organization’s value proposition or the reward might be counterproductive.
+Now, it’s crucial to ensure that the offer matches the organisation’s value proposition or the reward might be counterproductive.

 And we mentioned the Dutch kindergartens effect here.
 Just to explain the Dutch kindergartens effect, in Holland, preschools and kindergartens noticed that many parents didn’t come in time to pick up their children.